edw-lee/GestureRecognizer/README.md

 # gesture-recognizer
 Gesture recognizer for Unity Applications

-A recognizer for patterns drawn on screen based on pre-stored data.
+A recognizer for patterns drawn on screen.
+-Patterns are matched with data of gestures stored.

 Created 21 Sept 2018